milvus-io/milvus-docs/site/en/reference/monitor/setup_prometheus.md

 ### Events to create alert rules

-Active monitoring helps you identify problems early, but it is also essential to create alerting rules that promptly send notifications when there are events that require investigation or intervention.
+Active monitoring helps you identify problems early.
+But it is also essential to create alerting rules that promptly send notifications when there are events that require investigation or intervention.

 This section includes the most important events for which you must create alerting rules.

 **Server is down**

 - Rule: Send an alert when the Milvus server is down.
-- How to detect: If the Milvus server is down, **No Data** will be displayed on the monitoring dashboard.
+- How to detect: If the Milvus server is down, **No Data** is displayed for various metrics on the monitoring dashboard.

 **CPU/GPU temperature is too high**